villajm9/Hello-World/README.md

 # Hello-World
-Initial repository to activate account
+Initial repository to activate account.
 Account created to help clean up UI inconsistencies and to create help text balloons for DTS.
 Changes will be rolled out to all other instances of the product.